threatcode/BugCode/CHANGELOG/3.9/community.md

  * Add active filter in workspaces view.
 Only show active workspaces in other parts of the Web UI
  * Enforce end date to be greater than start date in workspaces API
- * Fix bug in `bogcode-manage create-tables` that incorrectly marked schema migrations as applied
+ * Fix bug in `bugcode-manage create-tables` that incorrectly marked schema migrations as applied
  * Fix bug in many plugins that loaded hostnames incorrectly (one hostname per chararcter)
  * Improve references parsing in OpenVAS plugin